aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-emf-to-svg-aspose-imaging-java/_index.md

 ---
-title: "Convert EMF to SVG with Aspose.Imaging for Java&#58; A Complete Guide"
+title: "Convert EMF to SVG with Aspose.Imaging for Java: A Complete Guide"
-description: "Learn how to seamlessly convert EMF images to SVG using Aspose.Imaging for Java.
-Maintain text integrity and enhance your projects with scalable vector graphics."
+description: "Learn how to convert emf to svg and save image as svg using Aspose.Imaging for Java.
+This tutorial shows step‑by‑step how to set text as shapes and add the Maven Aspose Imaging dependency."
-date: "2025-06-04"
+date: "2026-03-31"
 weight: 1
 url: "/java/format-conversion-export/convert-emf-to-svg-aspose-imaging-java/"
 keywords: